Victorian Chocolate Tart

 - 1/4 to 3/4 Cups Ice water

 Victorian Chocolate: Makes enough to fill 1 chocolate tart

 - 1 cup good quality semi-sweet chocolate chips

 - Sea salt to taste (optional)

-- Place rack in the middle of the oven.
-Preheat oven to 400 degrees.
+Place rack in the middle of the oven.
+Preheat oven to 400°.

-- In a medium size bowl mix the flour, sugar and salt together.
-Slice the cold butter into small piece and put in with the flour mixture.
+In a medium size bowl mix the flour, sugar and salt together.
+Slice the cold butter into small pieces and put in with the flour mixture.
 With a pastry blender work the butter and flour mixture together.
-(Or you can use your fingers) When you have the consistency of coarse crumbs slowly add in the ice water.
+(Or you can use your fingers.)
+When you have the consistency of coarse crumbs slowly add in the ice water, 3 Tablespoons at a time.
+Stir with a spoon and when the dough holds together nicely without being wet or sticky you have enough water.
 Divide the dough in half.
-(If not using all the dough you can wrap one half in plastic wrap and then again in foil to freeze.)
+(If not using all the dough you can wrap one half in plastic wrap and then again in foil to freeze).

-- Place a regular pie pan on top of the crust (it will help the crust to stay in place) and bake at 400 degrees for 25 minutes.
+Place a regular pie pan on top of the crust (it will help the crust to stay in place) and bake at 400° for 25 min.
 Remove the pie pan just over half way through the baking time.

-- When your tart is cool and the chocolate has cooled but not set, fill the tart with the chocolate.
-Place in the refrigerator for at least 4 hours, preferable overnight.
-Sprinkle LIGHTLY with seal salt before serving.
+When your tart is cool and the chocolate has cooled but not set, fill the tart with the chocolate.
+Place in the refrigerator for at least 4 hours, preferably overnight.
+Sprinkle LIGHTLY with sea salt before serving.

-- Variation: Can serve with a dab of whipped cream or Creme Fraiche on the side.
+Variation: Can serve with a dab of whipped cream or Crème Fraîche on the